 Finally, all our experts agree that it's best to avoid CLA supplements and ingest the fats as they naturally occur in foods.
 "Generally, I would recommend that people get their CLA from food, specifically grass-fed animals, instead of the supplement form," says Poon.
 "CLA supplements are made from chemically altered vegetable oil."

 The notion of taking safflower oil for weight loss became popular through the weight loss company SafSlim, which claimed that its high-linoleic safflower oil would help reduce belly fat; this could in turn confuse consumers into thinking the oil contains a substantial amount of CLA.

-However, safflower oil only contains 0.7 mg CLA per gram.
-Even more confusing is that synthetically, supplements labeled "CLA safflower oil" are a result of chemical processes which convert the linoleic acid in safflower oil into a form of CLA—up to 80%—but this is all done in a lab and not the result of safflower oil's high natural CLA content.
+However, safflower oil may contain as little as 0.7 mg CLA per gram fat.
+Even more confusing is that supplements labeled "CLA safflower oil" are a result of chemical processes which convert the linoleic acid in safflower oil into a form of CLA, but this is all done in a lab and not the result of safflower oil having high natural CLA content.

 "While I do acknowledge that CLA has been effective for some for weight loss, I would consider it preferential," says Poon.
-In other words, those who are obese have seen the greatest results from adding a limited dosage of CLAs to their diet.
+In other words, as previously mentioned, those who are overweight or obese have seen the greatest results from adding a limited dosage of CLAs to their diet.

 "I would recommend working with a dietitian," says Castillo.
 "If this is not something you can do at this time, then monitor your intake for a week and see where you can make changes.”

 Indeed, the bottom line reinforces the basics of weight loss we all know by now.
 "I recommend improving your weight loss by consuming a balanced diet focused on anti-inflammatory foods that are rich in nutrients and low in calories," says Richards.